-Whole families drowned in a Libyan city’s flood.
-The only warning was the sound of the dams bursting
+Whole families drowned in Libya’s flood.
+Many didn’t realize the danger until they heard dams burst

 DERNA, Libya (AP) — The wall of water several stories high smashed into apartment buildings, drowning entire families in minutes.

-One man, Fadellalah, believes 13 members of his extended family died.
-He’s yet to hear about the fate of another 20, several days after two dams burst above the Libyan coastal city of Derna, unleashing epic floods that wiped out neighborhoods and sent some of the dead into sea.
+One man lost at least 13 members of his extended family.
+Fadellalah has yet to hear about the fate of another 20, several days after two dams burst above the Libyan coastal city of Derna, unleashing epic floods that wiped out neighborhoods and washed some of the dead into sea.

-Thousands of others like him are frantically trying to find out who survived the rain-swollen rampage.
+Thousands of others like Fadellalah are frantically trying to find out who survived the rain-swollen rampage.

-As a powerful storm bore down on his hometown, Fadellalah, an information technology worker in Libya’s capital of Tripoli, called his family Sunday to urge them to move to higher ground.
+As a powerful storm bore down on his hometown, the information technology worker in Libya’s capital of Tripoli called his family Sunday to urge them to move to higher ground.

 “No one expected this,” said Fadelallah, who asked that his surname not be used because he fears reprisal from government officials and armed groups who could view his story as criticism of their efforts.

-Torrential rainwater that gushed down steep mountainsides and into the city killed thousands.
+Torrential rains from Mediterranean storm Daniel that gushed down steep mountainsides and into the city killed thousands.
 Those who survived recount nightmarish scenes, with bodies piling up quicker than authorities can count them.

-Mediterranean storm Daniel caused deadly flooding in many towns of eastern Libya.
-But Derna, renowned for its white villas and palm trees, was the worst-hit.
-The city had no evacuation plans, and residents said the only warning was the explosive sound of the dams rupturing.
+While many towns in eastern Libya saw deadly flooding, Derna, renowned for its white villas and palm trees, was the worst-hit.
+Footage captured by The Associated Press showed apartment buildings and office blocks carved open by the waters, and wrecked cars dotted the port city’s beach promenade.

+The city had no evacuation plans, and many residents said they didn’t know they were in danger until they heard the explosive sound of the dams rupturing.

+Ibrahim Moussa said the nearest dam burst in the early hours of Monday.

+“What descended was a torrent of debris killing everyone,” he said.
+Now, the dead are trapped under several meters (feet) of mud and detritus.

 Location proved the difference between life and death.

 Fadelallah said all 13 deceased members of his family lived in a neighborhood near the river valley.
-Their bodies were recovered and buried by the Red Crescent, their names inked on a list of the deceased sent to him by the medical group.
+Their bodies were recovered and buried by the Red Crescent, their names inked on a list of the deceased sent to him by the aid group.

-Mohammed Derna, a teacher and 34-year-old father of two, said he and his family and neighbors rushed upstairs.
+Mohammed Derna, a 34-year-old teacher and father of two, said he and his family and neighbors rushed upstairs.
 Outside he saw people, including women and young children, just being carried away.
-They spent Sunday night on the roof of their apartment block before managing to get out Monday morning.
+They spent Sunday night on the roof of their apartment building before managing to get out Monday morning.

 “They were screaming, help, help,” he said over the phone from a field hospital in Derna.
 “It was like a Hollywood horror movie.”